sameergopali/AIKnowledgeBase/README.md

     *   **Tavily Search:** A search API optimized for LLMs, used to enhance the knowledge base with real-time web results when local documents are insufficient.
 *   **Frontend:**
     *   **Streamlit:** Used for rapid development of the interactive web application interface.

+### Trade-offs Made During Development

+To deliver a functional prototype within the time constraint, the following pragmatic trade-offs were made.

+*   **Chunking Strategy:** A generic recursive chunking strategy was used for rapid implementation, which risks splitting content in ways that break semantic meaning.
+*   **Workflow Complexity:** LangGraph was chosen for explicit control over complex RAG logic, at the cost of being more verbose and complex than simpler sequential chains.
+*   **Answer Completeness Check:** Answer completeness was evaluated via an LLM call for maximum flexibility, introducing extra latency and cost compared to deterministic checks.
+* **Default Embedding Model:** For embedding all-MiniLM-L6-v2(384-dimensional vectors) was used for fast, zero-dependency setup, though its general-purpose embeddings may be less precise for specialized documents.
+*   **Search Integration:** An external search API (Tavily) was used for quick integration, creating a dependency on a third-party service and its associated costs.
+*   **UI and Model Selection:** The UI and underlying LLM model were hardcoded to drastically simplify development, sacrificing user customization and model flexibility.
+*   **Query Rephrasing:** Query rewriting was implemented *reactively* after a low-confidence answer to save latency, but it could be rephrased before retreival which can improve document search.
+*   **Conversational Context:** Chat history was not used to contextualize new queries to simplify the logic for each turn, which prevents the system from handling conversational follow-ups.
+*   **Source Citations:** Source document citations were omitted from the final answer to streamline the generation process, which reduces the transparity of the results.

 ## Getting Started